Published on 4 February 2020

 Tell me more.

 Expect a feast that’s big on chargrilled meat and vegetables, chickpeas and flatbread, tahini and herbs, along with a few surprises from our star chefs (more on them below).
-Dishes will be gutsy rather than dainty, cooked with tongs rather than tweezers, and eating with your hands is definitely encouraged.
-For the finale, Miznon will create a metres-long version of their dessert table, a spectacular sweet finish for both you and your Instagram feed.
+Dishes will be gutsy rather than dainty, cooked with tongs rather than tweezers, and full of char-grilled flavour.
+For the finale, Miznon will create a spectacular sweet finish for both you and your Instagram feed.

 You mentioned star chefs?